-- 61. When users are informed about the VVA processing of personal data using a user account's privacy policy and the account is linked to other independent services (e.g. email or online purchases), the EDPB recommends the privacy policy to have a clearly separated section regarding the VVA processing of personal data. - The information provided to the user should match the exact collection and processing that is carried out.
+- 61. When users are informed about the VVA processing of personal data using a user account's privacy policy and the account is linked to other independent services (e.g. email or online purchases), the EDPB recommends the privacy policy to have a clearly separated section regarding the VVA processing of personal data. - 62.
+The information provided to the user should match the exact collection and processing that is carried out.
 While some meta-information is contained in a voice sample (e.g. stress level of the speaker), it is not automatically clear, whether such analysis is performed.
-It is crucial that controllers are transparent on what specific aspects of the raw data they process. - Furthermore it should at all times be apparent which state the VVA is in.
-Users should be 63. able to determine whether a VVA is currently listening on its closed-loop circuit and especially whether it is streaming information to its back-end.
+It is crucial that controllers are transparent on what specific aspects of the raw data they process. - 63.
+Furthermore it should at all times be apparent which state the VVA is in.
+Users should be able to determine whether a VVA is currently listening on its closed-loop circuit and especially whether it is streaming information to its back-end.
 This information should also be accessible for people with disabilities such as colour blindness (daltonism), deafness (anaccousia).
 Specific care should be given to the fact that VVAs suggest a usage scenario where eye-contact to the device is not necessary.
-So, all user feedback, including state changes should be available in visual and acoustic form at least.
+So, all user feedback, including state changes should be available in visual and acoustic form at least. - 64.
+Particular consideration should be applied if devices allow adding third party functionality ("apps" for VVAs).
+While some general information can be given to the user when they are the ones adding such functionality (given that it is the user's choice), during normal use of the device, the boundaries between the various controllers involved can be much less clear, i.e. the user might be not sufficiently informed how and by whom their data is processed (and to which extent) in a specific query.